angular/angular/contributing-docs/building-with-bazel.md

 yarn bazel analyze-profile filename_name.profile --html --html_details --html_histograms
 ```

-This will generate a `filename_name.profile.html` file that you can open in your browser.
+This generates a `filename_name.profile.html` file that you can open in your browser.

-In the upper right corner that is a small table of contents with links to three areas: Tasks, Legend, and Statistics.
+In the upper right corner that is a small table of contents with links to three areas: Tasks,
+Legend, and Statistics.

 In the Tasks section you will find a graph of where time is spent.
-Legend shows what the colors in the Tasks graph mean.
+Legend shows what the colors in
+the Tasks graph mean.
-Hovering over the background will show what phase that is, while hovering over bars will show more details about that specific action.
+Hovering over the background will show what phase that is, while hovering over bars will show more
+details about that specific action.

 The Statistics section shows how long each phase took and how time was spent in that phase.
 Usually the longest one is the execution phase, which also includes critical path information.

-Also in the Statistics section are the Skylark statistic, split in User-Defined and Builtin function execution time.
+Also in the Statistics section are the Skylark statistic, split in User-Defined and Builtin function
+execution time.
-You can click the "self" header twice to order the table by functions where the most time (in ms) is spent.
+You can click the "self" header twice to order the table by functions where the most time (in ms) is
+spent.

-When diagnosing slow builds you should focus on the top time spenders across all phases and functions.
+When diagnosing slow builds you should focus on the top time spenders across all phases and
+functions.
-Usually there is a single item (or multiple items of the same kind) where the overwhelming majority of time is spent.
+Usually there is a single item (or multiple items of the same kind) where the overwhelming majority
+of time is spent.

 ## Known issues